Summary - `swamp serve` hot-reload (SIGHUP) reported success but kept executing stale model code — Deno's `import()` caches modules by URL within the process, so re-importing the same file URL returned the old module - Added a reload generation counter that appends `&gen=N` to import URLs, forcing `

 Update

-Swamp can update itself:
+Swamp can update itself in place:

 swamp update